fitgrid-creat/FITGRID/README.md

 ## Related Documents

-- `docs/project-vision.md` - 项目的设计初衷与产品愿景
+- `docs/project-vision.md` - Project design rationale and product vision.
-- `docs/poster-presentation.pdf` - 答辩展示海报与视觉图表设计
+- `docs/poster-presentation.pdf` - Defense presentation poster and visual charts.
-- `docs/defense-script.md` - 项目答辩演讲稿与常见问题准备
+- `docs/defense-script.md` - Defense presentation script and FAQ preparation.

 ## Vibe Coding Logs

 AI-assisted coding and prompts used during the development of the Body Matrix and UI components are stored in the `/ai-logs` directory.
-- `/ai-logs/ai-logs` - 核心逻辑生成的 Prompt 历史记录与排错过程
+- `/ai-logs/ai-logs` - Prompt history and debugging process for core logic generation.